 - Do I have to bring my own food?
 No, there will be food and drinks at low prices.
 You are free to bring your own, if you like.

 - Is free parking available?
 How do I travel to Pi and More by train?
 Information for reaching the venue will always be provided with the announcement of the next event.
-At the University of Trier there are always enough free parking lots.

 - Can I bring my own Raspberry Pi and use it?
 We provide this possibility in most workshops.
 However, and operating system should be installed (usually Raspbian).
 Additional details will be provided in the workshop descriptions.

 - Can I buy a Raspberry Pi or accessories from you?
 No.

 - In what language will the talks be held?
 Most of the talks are in German, with some English talks depending on the program (see there; the language of the description of a contribution is the actual language spoken during the event).
 The project exhibition is of course not fixed to any language, and most people will be happy to answer questions in English.